 Liquidity risk is the risk that the Corporation will not be able to meet its contractual obligations as they fall due and the risk that its financial obligations will have to be met at excessive cost.
 Among other things, the Corporation manages this exposure through staggered debt maturities.
-The weighted average term of the Corporation's consolidated debt was approximately 3.5 years as of December 31, 2023 (4.3 years as of December 31, 2022).
-See also the "contractual obligations" section.
+The weighted average term of the Corporation's consolidated debt was approximately 4.7 years as of December 31, 2024 (3.5 years as of December 31, 2023).
+See also the "Contractual obligations" sections.